423s22/G6/userTesting/UserTest1.md

  User 1 is a recent graduate from MSU, they have a B.S. in Environmental Science.
 With this degree they have had many opportunities to work in environmental science industry.
 Within their industry they often are working for clients directly on a weekly basis.
 While they main take measures of properties, they are also familiar with coding a line or two of simple SQL for their databases.
 Their career has them working out in the field collecting data and compiling the information into presentations for their clients on a regular bais.
 With all this in mind it would be sufficient to condsider this user qualified to criticize key design elemnets with our app, Rival.
 User 1 provided insightful information on how they would like the product to be improved and how simple changes to our design could elevate it to the next level.

  ## Results
+ Part of the results from this user test can be noted in the interview response questions located above(https://github.com/423s22/G6/blob/main/userTesting/UserTest1.md#phase-2-interview).
+In addition to the interview questions the user was able to use the app with little difficulty.
+Often the user would figure out how to complete the task in a timely manner, but when they faced challenges, it took them longer but eventually they figured it out.

  ## Analysis
+ As mentioned before the user was resilient when faced with challenges.
+Some of the challenges came from being new to the system.
+They agreed with time they would be able to use the system with no problem.
+Their biggest critics was the wording of buttons in the app.
+All of their issues with the program were an easy fix.

  ## Software Changes